evilcyber.com

 Tough Times In The Vitamin Business

-That certainly isn’t good for any company selling vitamin supplements and it quite looked like they needed a counterpoint.
-It came, in the form of a study now published in the Journal of the American Medical Association, that found that usage of multivitamins “modestly but significantly reduced the risk of total cancer.”
+That isn’t good news for any company selling vitamin supplements.
+They needed a counterpoint and it came in a study now published in the Journal of the American Medical Association.
+It found usage of multivitamins “modestly but significantly reduced the risk of total cancer.”

-All this might be entirely innocent, but it does stand out that half of the who is who in the manufacturing of vitamin supplements supported the study.
+It might be entirely innocent, but it’s half the who is who in vitamin supplements manufacturers.

 Picture courtesy of Erich Ferdinand.